Careers360 Logo

 To answer Biomolecules questions, just follow the simple steps:

-5. Practice the detection of bonds such as glycosidic, peptide, and phosphodiester bonds.
+• Practice the detection of bonds from the Bimolecules class 11 NCERT PDF, such as glycosidic, peptide, and phosphodiester bonds.

-6. Practice with practice problems to solidify your understanding of biochemical reactions and conversions.
+• Practice with practice problems given in the NCERT Solutions Class 11 Biology to solidify the understanding of biochemical reactions and conversions.

 NCERT Solutions for Class 11: Subject-wise